Euler equations (fluid dynamics): Incompressible Euler equations with constant and uniform density

 The first equation is the Euler momentum equation with uniform density (for this equation it could also not be constant in time).
 By expanding the material derivative, the equations become:

 In fact for a flow with uniform density $\rho_0$ the following identity holds:

 where $p$ is the mechanic pressure.
 The second equation is the incompressible constraint, stating the flow velocity is a solenoidal field (the order of the equations is not causal, but underlines the fact that the incompressible constraint is not a degenerate form of the continuity equation, but rather of the energy equation, as it will become clear in the following).
 Notably, the continuity equation would be required also in this incompressible case as an additional third equation in case of density varying in time or varying in space.
-For example, with density uniform but varying in time, the continuity equation to be added to the above set would correspond to:
+For example, with density nonuniform in space but constant in time, the continuity equation to be added to the above set would correspond to:

 So the case of constant and uniform density is the only one not requiring the continuity equation as additional equation regardless of the presence or absence of the incompressible constraint.
 In fact, the case of incompressible Euler equations with constant and uniform density discussed here is a toy model featuring only two simplified equations, so it is ideal for didactical purposes even if with limited physical relevance.

 The equations above thus represent respectively conservation of mass (1 scalar equation) and momentum (1 vector equation containing $N$ scalar components, where $N$ is the physical dimension of the space of interest).
 Flow velocity and pressure are the so-called physical variables.

 In a coordinate system given by $\left(x_1, \dots, x_N\right)$ the velocity and external force vectors $\mathbf u$ and $\mathbf g$ have components $(u_1,\dots, u_N)$ and $\left(g_1, \dots, g_N\right)$, respectively.
 Then the equations may be expressed in subscript notation as:

-Singularities

 where the $i$ and $j$ subscripts label the N-dimensional space components, and $\delta_{ij}$ is the Kroenecker delta.
 The use of Einstein notation (where the sum is implied by repeated indices instead of sigma notation) is also frequent.